-South Bend Cub outfielder advocates for spreading love
+South Bend Cubs outfielder advocates for spreading love

-SOUTH BEND, Ind. – Chris Singleton, a South Bend Cub, became an advocate for developing love from hate after his mother was killed in a 2015 mass shooting.
+SOUTH BEND, Ind. – Chris Singleton, a South Bend Cubs player, became an advocate for developing love from hate after his mother was killed in a 2015 mass shooting.

 ABC 57’s Jess Arnold sat down with Singleton to talk about his experiences and what he has done to make a difference since the tragedy.